kobiyoyo/RailsJWTToken/README.md

 ### RailsJWTToken
 ## Background
 Today I am going to give detailed steps on how to get knock gem up and running in your Rails application.
-The idea for this article stems from the fact that i couldn't find a well-defined and up to date resource on how to implement rails API token authentication.
+The idea for this article stems from the fact that I couldn't find a well-defined and up to date resource on how to implement rails API token authentication.
 For this tutorial, I will be using the latest version (6.0) of Ruby on Rails.

 ## Setup